 It woke up when I interacted with it, when I added in a little energy.
-I liked the idea of bringing things to life by giving to them a bit of our own life (my breath on the bottle, for instance OR my imagination translated through lenses onto models, etc) and that brought me to the name Bottle Bellow, to honor that metaphor, which I later shortened to Bottle Bell, because I liked the sound of it.
+I like the idea of bringing things to life by giving to them a bit of our own life (my breath on the bottle, for instance, or my imagination translated through lenses onto models) and that brought me to the name Bottle Bellow, to honor that metaphor.
+I later shortened it to Bottle Bell because I liked the sound of it.

 In the last few years, I’ve wanted to get away from that metaphor and just go with my name for ease of marketing without confusion of two names, but answering this question gives me an appreciation for the beginnings of things and the beginning of my little endeavor.

 After spending many years on the commercial side of photography you have decided to do a complete 180, and now you shoot only fine art photography.
 What happened to provoke the change?

 If I’m being very honest, the short answer is simply that my heart was never in commercial work.
 And believe me, I tried.
 I am NOT a commercial photographer, at least not for the most part.
 I know a lot of photogs are right here at this sentence reading it with the thought “I LOVE commercial work” or they are thinking “I DON’T WANT TO BE DOING THIS” and for me, it was the latter.
 I’m not unique in that.